Bharaneedharan-K/SpaceLink-A-Real-Time-Unified-Rental-Platform/README.md

 SpaceLink is a MERN-stack rental marketplace that connects property owners with renters.
 It includes property listings, advanced filtering, property management tools for owners, a booking system, notifications, and an admin moderation dashboard.

-This README summarizes the project, how to run it locally, important API endpoints, environment variables, and recommended next steps.

-## Table of contents

-- About
-- Quick start
-- Project structure
-- Environment variables
-- API endpoints
-- Database schema
-- Development notes & tips
-- Contributing

-# SpaceLink Rental Platform
+SpaceLink is a modern, full-featured rental marketplace built with the MERN stack.
+It empowers property owners to list, manage, and rent out spaces, while providing renters with a seamless search and booking experience.

 [![Live Demo](https://img.shields.io/badge/Live-Demo-blue)](https://spacelink-rental.vercel.app)

 > **Live Project:** [https://spacelink-rental.vercel.app](https://spacelink-rental.vercel.app)

-SpaceLink is a modern, full-featured rental marketplace built with the MERN stack.
-It empowers property owners to list, manage, and rent out spaces, while providing renters with a seamless search and booking experience.

 ---